On a pinning model in correlated Gaussian random environments: funding

-{\bf Acknowledgements.} J. Song is partially supported by NSFC Tianyuan Key Program Project (No. 12226001), National Natural Science Foundation of China (No. 12471142), and the Fundamental Research Funds for the Central Universities.
-R. Wei is supported by Xi'an Jiaotong-Liverpool University Research Development Fund (No. RDF-23-01-024) and NSFC (No. 12401170).
-The authors thank Quentin Berger, Rongfeng Sun and Jinjiong Yu for reading the first version of this paper and providing invaluable suggestions.
+J. Song is partially supported by NSFC (No. 12471142) and the Fundamental Research Funds for the Central Universities.
+R. Wei is supported by NSFC (No. 12401170) and Xi'an Jiaotong-Liverpool University Research Development Fund (No. RDF-23-01-024).